Click here to view the Water Main Replacement Map Application

 - Performance of different types of pipe material

 This comprehensive approach allows Fairfax Water to apply overall asset management principles to the very complex and difficult challenges presented by aging infrastructure.

 Below are some key factors that keep Fairfax Water at the top level of service and the bottom of the charts in terms of cost and service disruptions to our customers:

 - Fairfax Water's distribution system is relatively young.
-Over half of our mains (56%) have been in the ground for 30 years or less.
+The median age of water mains in our system is 40 years.
 Only 23% of our distribution system was installed in the 1950's and 1960's.
 This is one of many reasons our system-wide break rate is the lowest in the region.

 - Even though our system is newer and performing better than many, Fairfax Water's Board and staff recognize the need to effectively manage our underground assets to maintain a high level of service for our customers.

 - In 2010, Fairfax Water began to look at this issue in a new light by incorporating service levels and other factors in the prioritization of funding for replacement.
 Using these factors, we were able to identify a target service level goal and estimate the funding that would be required over the next 75 years to maintain our distribution system performance in line with the top performing water systems in the country.

 - In 2021, the Distribution System Sustainability program (DSS) program resulted in the completion of 37 projects with over 63,000 linear feet of water main (12 miles) installed.